Breadcrumbs

 Installation on Tomcat

-signoSign/Universal is developed in accordance with the servlet specification 3.0.
-In this section, we will explain installation of the application using the example of a Tomcat servlet container.
+signoSign/Universal is developed in accordance with the servlet specification 6.0.
+In this section, we will explain how to install the application using the example of a Tomcat servlet container.
 For operation on other web servers (for example, a Wildfly), please see the documentation of the respective provider.
 It can also be run in a Docker container, for example.

 Please also note that these instructions do not represent any best practice and that commissioning and support should be carried out by qualified persons.
 As the manufacturer of the web application, signotec accepts no liability for incorrect configurations of the IT infrastructure.